 Finally, be aware that separation anxiety can be a huge driver of stress-related barking.
 If possible, try to limit the amount of time your pup spends at home alone.

-And you should always be consistent: It’s unwise to encourage dogs to bark in certain situations if you’re trying to prevent barking in other situations.
-For instance, don’t encourage your dog to bark excitedly whenever a friend visits, then expect your dog to know that they shouldn't bark in other situations.
+And you should always be consistent.
+It’s unwise to encourage dogs to bark in certain situations if you’re trying to prevent barking in other situations.
+For instance, if you encourage your dog to bark excitedly whenever a friend visits, then don't expect your dog to know that they shouldn't bark in other situations.
 Your pup will just get confused, and training will be that much more difficult.

 Finally, using a muzzle to stop barking is inhumane: You'll need to shut the dog's mouth very tightly, likely with something painful (like a cord or rubber band).
 Muzzles CAN be used humanely in certain situations — just not this one.